-- The Turkey Hill Camp does not allow pets, firearms, fireworks, drugs, alcohol, smoking or dancing on the property.
+- The Turkey Hill Camp does not allow pets, firearms, fireworks, drugs, alcohol, or smoking on the property.
 We will need to comply with their rules.

 Lodging options for attendees

 - Motel-style rooms at the Oak Lodge building.
-Thirty motel-style rooms with both a double bed and a set of bunkbeds (so there's room for four persons on beds), and a private bathroom.
+Thirty motel-style rooms with both a double bed and a set of bunkbeds and a private bathroom.
 These rooms may be reserved for the three nights of the Camp for a total fee of $120.

 - Private bunk rooms at the Cedar Lodge building.
 Eight private bunk rooms, each with its own bathroom.
-These would be ideal for a family of up to six people.
-These rooms may be reserved for the three nights for a total fee of $120.
+These rooms are best for larger families.
+They may be reserved for the three nights for a total fee of $150.

 - Dormitory rooms at the Cedar Lodge and Bunkhouse buildings.
 Each dormitory room has either five or six sets of bunkbeds and its own bathroom.
 Each room will be designated as either male or female, with attendees assigned to rooms accordingly.
+No children under age 4 may stay in dormitory rooms.
+All children under age 18 must be accompanied by a parent.
 Attendees may stay in the dormitory rooms at no cost.

 - RV and tent sites.
-There are eight RV sites with water and electric hookups (three with 50 amp service and five with 30 amp).
+There are eight full-hookup RV sites (three with 50 amp electric service and five with 30 amp).
 There are also abundant grassy areas for pitching tents.
-The RV and tent area has its own bathhouse, so this could be a more quiet, private lodging alternative.
+The RV and tent area has its own bathhouse.
 Attendees may stay in the RV and tent area at no cost.

 - Offsite lodging.
 Some attendees may opt to stay overnight at an area motel or "commute" to the Camp from their nearby home.

 - EVERYONE attending the Camp, regardless of lodging choice, MUST REGISTER IN ADVANCE through the Eventbrite website by using the form below.
-Just choose a "Quantity" and click the green "Register" button to finish your registration.
-It's a pretty simple process.
+You may only register for yourself and your family.
+Just choose a "Quantity" and click the orange "Checkout" button to finish your registration.

 - You will receive a confirmation email when your registration has been successfully completed.

-- Registration is open now and will close September 30 or when the campground capacity of 300 people has been reached ... whichever comes first.
+- Registration is open now and will close when the campground capacity of 300 people has been reached.

 - No refunds will be given for cancellations after September 30.